wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/03-customize-app.md

 Power Apps are built using various UI elements referred to as **Controls**.
 Use controls to create the user experience when navigating and interacting with the app.
 Some common controls are:

-**Label** - Display information to the user as text, numbers, dates, or currency
+- **Label** - Display information to the user as text, numbers, dates, or currency.

-**Edit form** - Allows the user to create and edit records and then save them
+- **Edit form** - Allows the user to create and edit records and then save them.

-**Text box** - A box where a user can enter data such as text and numbers
+- **Text box** - A box where a user can enter data such as text and numbers.

-**Vertical gallery** - Displays multiple records from a data source in a vertical orientation, can show multiple types of data for each record
+- **Vertical gallery** - Displays multiple records from a data source in a vertical orientation, can show multiple types of data for each record.

-**Add Icon** - Select from a library of graphical symbols, can be configured to respond when a user selects them
+- **Add Icon** - Select from a library of graphical symbols, can be configured to respond when a user selects them.

-**Rectangle** - A border shape that can be placed anywhere on the app
+- **Rectangle** - A border shape that can be placed anywhere on the app.

-**Date Picker** - Allows the user to select a date using a calendar pop-up
+- **Date Picker** - Allows the user to select a date using a calendar pop-up.

-**Button** - A way for the user to interact with the app
+- **Button** - A way for the user to interact with the app.

 When editing the app, select between Tree view, Insert, Data, and Media options in the far-left column.

--   Tree view - Displays a visual hierarchy of all the controls in the app
+-   Tree view - Displays a visual hierarchy of all the controls in the app.

--   Insert - Insert new controls such as labels, buttons, icons, and forms
+-   Insert - Insert new controls such as labels, buttons, icons, and forms.

--   Data - Add more tables from Dataverse for Teams or add a connector to other O365 services
+-   Data - Add more tables from Dataverse for Teams or add a connector to other O365 services.

--   Media - Add images, videos, and audio
+-   Media - Add images, videos, and audio.

 In the center of the screen is where you visually move and edit the components that make up your app.
 When a control is selected from the tree view or in the app view, the properties pane displays the properties.
 At the top is the formula bar, allowing more editing capabilities.